Emergent non-Markovianity and dynamical quantification of the quantum switch: Lindblad dynamics of the switched channel

 In Appendix~\ref{sec:appendixLB}, we briefly sketch the method to obtain the Lindblad operator for a dynamical map.
 Applying it on Eq.~\eqref{switchmap1}, we get the corresponding Lindblad-type master equation of the form

 with

 The above coefficient becomes negative with time as shown in Fig.~\ref{fig:sixgamma}.
-This implies the QS has converted the initial Markovian operation (i.e., the completely depolarising channel) into a non-Markovian one.
+This implies the QS has converted the initial Markovian operation (i.e., the completely depolarizing channel) into a non-Markovian one.